4rji/wifi-signal-finder/README.md

 ## Notes

 - `iw dev <if> scan` often requires elevated permissions (CAP_NET_ADMIN or sudo).
-- Scan mode is the default; use `--mode link` for the previous behavior.
+- Use `metrics` or `--mode link` for the previous link-metrics behavior.
 - If you run the binary from outside the repo and see 404s, set `WIFI_RADAR_STATIC_DIR` to the `web/static` folder.

 ## Endpoints